notmike101/craigslist-poster/README.md

 ### Who do I talk to? ###

-Contact @notmike101 for any questions or concerns.
+Contact @IRDeNial for any questions or concerns.

 ### Contributors ###
-* @notmike101 (Michael Orozco) - Developer
+* @IRDeNial (Michael Orozco) - Developer